(888) 552-6760 SCHEDULE AN APPOINTMENT

 Maintaining normal or above-normal levels of thyroid hormone in the blood may help reduce the amount of thyroid stimulating hormone (TSH) made by the pituitary gland.
 TSH is a regulatory hormone that stimulates the growth of the thyroid gland, and may also stimulate thyroid cancer cells.
 Normally, the pituitary gland makes more TSH when levels of thyroid hormone are low, so increasing these levels can send a signal to reduce production of thyroid stimulating hormone, and potentially help to keep some thyroid cancers from recurring.

-If you need to take thyroid hormone therapy, your care team at City of Hope will work with you to find the right dosage, and will help you manage potential side effects.
+If the patient needs to take thyroid hormone therapy, the care team works with him or her to find the right dosage and help manage potential side effects.

-External beam radiation therapy (EBRT) directs a beam of radiation from outside the body at cancerous tissues inside the body.
-It is a cancer treatment option that uses doses of radiation to destroy cancerous cells and shrink tumors.
-Examples of EBRT include 3D conformal radiation therapy, IMRT, IGRT, TomoTherapy® and stereotactic radiosurgery.
-Specific advantages of EBRT for thyroid cancer may include:
+External beam radiation therapy directs a beam of radiation from outside the body at cancerous tissues inside the body to destroy cancerous cells and shrink tumors.
+Specific advantages of EBRT for thyroid cancer may include those listed below.

-• EBRT poses no risk of radioactivity to you or others with whom you have contact.
-So, as you undergo EBRT, you may continue normal activities with family and friends.
+It poses no risk of radioactivity to the patient or others he or she contacts.
+So, as the patient undergoes EBRT, he or she may continue normal activities with family and friends.

-Intensity modulated radiation therapy (IMRT) uses advanced software to plan a precise dose of radiation, based on tumor size, shape and location.
+Intensity modulated radiation therapy (IMRT), also referred to as brachytherapy, uses advanced software to plan a precise dose of radiation, based on tumor size, shape and location.
 A computer-controlled device called a linear accelerator delivers radiation in sculpted doses that match the 3D geometrical shape of the tumor, including concave and complex shapes.
-If you have previously had radiation therapy for thyroid cancer and are experiencing recurrent tumors in the treated area, IMRT may be an option for you.
+If the patient has previously had radiation therapy for thyroid cancer and is experiencing recurrent tumors in the treated area, IMRT may be an option.

 Radioactive iodine therapy for thyroid cancer may be used alone or in combination with other treatments, such as surgery.
 Treatment with radioactive iodine is used most frequently for thyroid cancers that have spread to the lymph nodes and other parts of the body.

-Radioactive iodine for thyroid cancer will cause your body to give off radiation for a period of time, and this requires special precautions to prevent others from being exposed.
-If your doctors think treatment with I-131 may be an option for you, they will discuss the possible risks and benefits with you, as well as necessary precautions, and help you to make an informed decision.
+Radioactive iodine for thyroid cancer will cause the body to give off radiation for a period of time, and this requires special precautions to prevent others from being exposed.
+If the care team thinks treatment with I-131 may be an option, they will discuss the possible risks and benefits the patient, as well as necessary precautions, to help the patient make an informed decision.

-TomoTherapy® combines a form of intensity modulated radiation therapy (IMRT), with the accuracy of computed tomography (CT) scanning technology, in one machine.
-With this technology, we deliver more precise radiation to match complex tumor shapes while avoiding sensitive structures.
+TomoTherapy combines a form of IMRT with the accuracy of computed tomography (CT) scanning technology, in one machine.
+With this technology, the care team delivers more precise radiation to match complex tumor shapes while avoiding sensitive structures.
 Using built-in CT scanning to confirm the shape and position of the tumor before each treatment, TomoTherapy may reduce radiation exposure to healthy tissues and organs.

-TomoTherapy may offer the following potential advantage for thyroid cancer patients:
+TomoTherapy may offer the following advantage for thyroid cancer patients:

-• It uses built-in CT scanning to confirm the exact shape and location of a uterine tumor seconds before your treatment begins.
+• It uses built-in CT scanning to confirm the exact shape and location of a thyroid tumor seconds before treatment begins.

 • It targets hard-to-reach thyroid tumors by sculpting small, powerful and precise radiation beams at the tumors from a full 360 degrees.